Paris Métro Line 2: Works

 However, after a detailed traffic study was conducted, changes were proposed to the tracks lying west of Étoile: the segment from Étoile to Porte Maillot of Line C would be integrated into Line A; Line C would pick up the segment from Étoile to Porte Dauphine.
 This change allowed trains on Line B to stop at Porte Dauphine.
 Porte Dauphine was thus designated the terminus and origin of Line B.

 Shortly thereafter, Line B was split into two lines in hopes of simplifying its use.
-The section from Porte Dauphine to Nation was designated as Line 2 North; the remaining section from Nation to Étoile was designated Line 2 South.
-Line 2 South would eventually become Line 6.
+The section from Porte Dauphine to Nation was designated as Line 2 North, while the remaining section from Nation to Étoile was designated as Line 2 South.
+Line 2 South would eventually become a part of Line 5, then of Line 6.

 The first 1600 m section of Line 2 was constructed at the same time as Line 1, opening only a little later on 3 December 1900.
 This section consisted of three stations (Porte Dauphine, Victor Hugo and Étoile) and was circulated by rolling stock consisting of three cars each.
-At Étoile, trains reversed direction via a track transfer (due to it serving as only a temporary terminus), while at Porte Dauphine and Nation direction was reversed using a turnaround loop.
+At Étoile, trains reversed direction via a track transfer (due to it serving as only a temporary terminus), while at Porte Dauphine and Nation direction was reversed using a turnaround loop : A particularity only Lines 2 and 6 still use today.

+Line 2 is also the only line of the network to employ a level crossing, despite it not being present on the passenger section of the route : at the entrance of its depot at Charonne.